-Vocational Education Training (VET): Since the inception of CCW, we have hosted over 30 European graduates in our office.
+Vocational Education Training (VET): Since the inception of CCW, we have hosted over 30 European graduates in our offices.
 Most of these interns are former Leonardo da Vinci and VET financed graduates.

 Support: During their stay in Cardiff, the interns have received mentoring and coaching support from CCW Director, and team members.

-Accommodation: All our interns have been placed with host families.
+Accommodation: All our interns have been placed with local host families.
 During the last six years, CCW has developed a network of host families in and around Cardiff, offering our interns not only food and accommodation, but also social and language support, including a better understanding of the British culture.
+These interns will have the opportunity to attend at least 5 days of vocational training in HR, Management and Leadership topics.
+They will have a “buddy” and a mentor allocated on arrival.

 Selection criteria for VET: Most of the interns working with us are proposed to us by our European partners.
 They will be the first to implement the selection.